GoogleChrome/web.dev/src/site/content/en/fast/why-speed-matters/index.md

 which in turn yielded an average annual revenue increase of nearly $530,000.

-When [AutoAnything reduced page load time by half](https://www.digitalcommerce360.com/2010/08/19/web-accelerator-revs-conversion-and-sales-autoanything/), they saw a boost of 12-13% in sales.
+When [AutoAnything reduced page load time by half](https://www.digitalcommerce360.com/2010/08/19/web-accelerator-revs-conversion-and-sales-autoanything/), they saw a boost of 12% to 13% in sales.

 Retailer [Furniture Village](https://www.thinkwithgoogle.com/intl/en-gb/success-stories/uk-success-stories/furniture-village-and-greenlight-slash-page-load-times-boosting-user-experience/) audited their site speed and developed a plan to address the problems they found, leading to a 20% reduction in page load time and a 10% increase in conversion rate.